Friday, May 11, 2012

 One of the regular Amigo team members

-The lively game, and good-natured ribbing between the players was most enjoyable.
-Sitting in amongst the various yacht owners, Lawrie and I, plus Brent Krausar were cheering for the home team.
+Sitting among the various yacht owners, Lawrie and I, plus Brent Krausar, were cheering for our home team.

 Approximate course for Sol del Sol Regatta